ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 When rekeying the group, the KDC MUST preserve the current value of the Sender ID of each member in that group.

-The default rekeying scheme is "Point-to-Point" (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.
+The default rekeying scheme is "Point-to-Point" (see {{Section 6.1 of RFC9594}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

 In particular, a group rekeying message MUST have Content-Format set to application/ace-groupcomm+cbor and have the same format used for the Join Response message defined in {{join-response}}, with the following differences: